 Since most businesses have a lot of bad data, and new data enters systems at a high velocity, many businesses conclude that it makes more sense to just work around it.

 But the status quo isn’t good enough for businesses that aspire to create positive outcomes: to develop new sources of competitive advantage, to accelerate innovation, to showcase compliance with regulations, and to quickly fend off market threats.
 These businesses view data as a critical business asset and make sure that it is of the highest quality so that it can best serve the business.

-- Document organizational policies for data quality and monitor data across all business systems, including those in the cloud, to uncover violations of these standards.
+- Monitor data across all business systems, including those in the cloud, to find violations of these rules.

 - Notify data stewards or appropriate users when non-compliant data is encountered, who can then initiate workflows that send email to business users responsible for correcting the data.

-- Allow business users to quickly and easily correct data, either through a web page or an uploadable spreadsheet, with no technical knowledge of the underlying system required.
+- Allow business users to quickly and easily fix data, either through a consistent web interface or an uploadable spreadsheet, with no technical knowledge of the underlying system required.
 Changes can be made to individual data items or en masse.

-- Enforce business rules at the point of entry to ensure accurate changes and provide an optional approval process to ensures data is business ready before it is posted to business systems.
+- Perform quality checks at the the point of correction to ensure accurate changes, and provide an optional approval process to ensures data is business ready before it is posted to business systems.

 These features help to keep your business moving forward by reporting on and quickly correcting conditions that could disrupt business process or impact the business in some way.

-Our just released Data Stewardship Platform V6.6.1 can further create visual representations that highlight the volume of monitored data that conforms to industry standard dimensions of quality.
+Our solution can further create visual representations that highlight the volume of monitored data that conforms to industry standard dimensions of quality.
 Quality levels are based on percentage or sigma calculations.